 The second iteration gave us a smaller size option that was a better fit for women, and, with this new version, well, it doesn't feel like the watch has come on leaps and bounds from its predecessor.

 It's available with steel grey, rose gold or a black stainless steel case with a range of different color leather and silicone straps to choose from.
-All measure in with 42mm watch cases and include 1.2-inch, 390 x 390 AMOLED touchscreen displays.
+All measure in with 42mm watch cases and include 1.2-inch, 390 x 390 AMOLED touchscreen displays with a 327ppi pixel density.
 Crucially, as we say, there is no flat tyre.

 You also get two physical buttons instead of just the one, like the old Moto watches.
 That second button essentially functions as a shortcut for your most frequently used app.
 So, in our case, it was defaulted to Google Fit Workouts.